*New students accepted for Fall 2019 will attend Orientation August 23-27, with information available May 1.*

 Welcome new members of the Tribe!

-Orientation occurs before the Spring (January 15-19, 2016) semester to introduce new students to many aspects of W&M including student life, academic policies, and the honor code.
+Orientation occurs before the each semester to introduce new students to many aspects of W&M including student life, academic policies, and the honor code.
 The goal of each orientation program is to make our students feel right at home from the moment they set foot on campus, so we do everything we can to keep Orientation both informative and fun.
-During Orientation, you will get to know your roommate, hallmates and many other new W&M students.
-These are relationships that you'll carry with you throughout your years at W&M.

 The Tribe Guide

 Each semester, a Tribe Guide is developed to guide new students through their initial W&M transition.
-The overarching checklist provides you with a succint way to ensure all of your new student requirements are met in a timely and efficient manner.
-The Spring 2016 Tribe Guide will be available December 1, 2015.
+The overarching checklist provides you with a succinct way to ensure all of your new student requirements are met in a timely and efficient manner.

 New Student Orientation Program